advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter9.md

 }
 ```

 The *expand_lru* function allocates memory based on the number of *BUCKETS*.
 A large number of *BUCKETS* can lead to significant overhead.
-Next, let¡¯s determine the specific size of *BUCKETS*.
+Next, let's determine the specific size of *BUCKETS*.

 The definition of *BUCKETS* is as follows.